Enabling CORS for a REST API resource - Amazon API Gateway

 • Any additional requirements that are listed in the Mozilla CORS documentation for simple requests.

-When a browser receives a non-simple HTTP request, the CORS protocol requires the browser to send a preflight request to the server and wait for approval (or a request for credentials) from the server before sending the actual request.
-The preflight request appears to your API as an HTTP request that:
+For these integrations, the CORS protocol requires the browser to send a preflight request to the server and wait for approval (or a request for credentials) from the server before sending the actual request.
+You must configure your API to send an appropriate response to the preflight request.

 • Access-Control-Allow-Headers